pyta-uoft/website/index.md

  - tutu
  - tata

-Students are expected to use meaningful variable names.
+You should always use meaningful variable names.

 ~~~~ {include="C0102_blacklisted_name"}
 ~~~~